-As cooler weather sets in, we watch the rain dribble down from inside where runny noses and coughs spread like...
-Well, like bacteria, and stressed-out parents who limp their way through to springtime again.
-Keeping your family robust in the illness-prone winter months demands a proactive approach.
+As cooler weather sets in, and viruses continue to spread we watch the rain dribble down from inside where runny noses and coughs spread like… well, like bacteria.
+Keeping your family’s immune system strong with these tips by Tiffany Brown.

 Why do the kids seem healthier in summer, even though they hoon around til 9pm, crash out, and are up again at daybreak?
 Longer daylight hours mean our bodies produce less melatonin and require less sleep.
 We need to make allowances for the change in melatonin production in the darker months by increasing our resting periods to get enough sleep for great health.
 In theory, this should be easy, as there are longer periods of darkness to encourage our hibernation.